Domestic driveways

 Approval is required to add a new driveway, modify an existing driveway or add a second driveway.
 Modifications may include a change to the original size, shape, location, or surface type of the driveway.
+If an additional driveway is approved, the cost of design, construction, public liability and ongoing maintenance is to be borne by the lessee.

 How to modify or add a new driveway